Fuel CompareCronometer vs MacroFactor11 min read

 • Steep learning curve acknowledged by developers

-Key Takeaways Cronometer and MacroFactor are two of the most serious nutrition tools available, but they solve different problems.
-Cronometer offers the best food-level data accuracy with 80+ verified micronutrients.
-MacroFactor offers the most scientifically rigorous adaptive coaching, recalibrating targets from your real expenditure.
-The choice depends on whether you value data precision or intelligent goal adjustment.
+Key Takeaways Cronometer and MacroFactor are two of the most serious nutrition tools available, and they solve different problems.
+Cronometer offers the best food-level data accuracy with 80+ verified micronutrients (up to 84), including full amino acid and fatty acid profiles.
+MacroFactor offers the most scientifically rigorous adaptive coaching, recalibrating targets from your real expenditure data.
+Both now have Apple Watch apps.
+The choice depends on whether you prioritize data completeness or intelligent goal adjustment.

-The app offers free barcode scanning that pulls from its verified database, a functional free tier, and a Gold subscription at $5.49 per month for enhanced reporting.
-There are no ads.
+The app offers free barcode scanning that pulls from its verified database, a functional free tier for daily tracking, and a Gold subscription at $49.99 per year (about $4.99 per month) for enhanced reporting.
 The interface is data-dense and functional, built for users who want to see every number rather than a simplified summary.
+An Apple Watch app is available for wrist-level access.

 Cronometer's core limitation is that it stops at data display.
-It shows you exactly what you consumed — verified and comprehensive — but offers no interpretation, no adaptive goals, and no coaching.
+It shows you exactly what you consumed, verified and comprehensive, but offers no interpretation, no adaptive goals, and no coaching.
 You get the most accurate picture of your diet available in a consumer app, and then you decide what to do with it.
-There is no Apple Watch app, the Daily Report scroll-resets on interaction, and consumed totals are shown without remaining calculations.
+The Daily Report scroll-resets on interaction, and consumed totals are shown without remaining calculations.

 MacroFactor uses a crowd-sourced food database with barcode scanning.
-The interface is clean but has a learning curve — the developers themselves acknowledge it can feel "annoying at first" before you understand the system.
-There is no free tier.
-The app costs $11.99 per month from the moment you download it, with no trial period.
-MacroFactor now has an Apple Watch app with core logging and weight tracking, though the wrist experience is still relatively narrow.
+The interface is clean but has a learning curve.
+The developers themselves acknowledge it can feel "annoying at first" before you understand the system.
+The app offers a 7-day free trial, after which it costs $11.99 per month or $71.99 per year.
+MacroFactor has an Apple Watch app that supports voice logging and watch face complications, making it more capable on the wrist than many competitors.

 Winner: Cronometer